ds5110/git-intro/README.md

     > which also contributed to my confusion.
 I removed it.
 * Document the entire pipeline
   * The entire pipeline must be reproducible from the command line, starting from the original data source(s).
   * Document your data source(s) and show how to access the original source(s).
+  * If necessary, provide sample/simulated data
-Provide sample/simulated data to enable testing/verification by others.
+  to enable testing/verification by others.
 * Use [Make](https://www.gnu.org/software/make/)
   * Make makes it particularly easy to provide clear instructions for every step in the pipeline, including data access.